Live at Wembley July 16, 1988: Audio/video controversy

 According to the official Bad 25 statement released by the Estate of Michael Jackson, the video is sourced from Jackson's personal VHS copy of the show, the only known copy in existence.
 The audio, however, has been sourced by a high-quality multitrack recording, snippets of which have leaked online in mid-2011 to positive fan reception; some of this is from the July 15 show.
 These concerts are the only known multitrack audio recordings of the Bad World Tour.

 Some fans have taken concern over the video quality of the DVD, after a portion of Jackson's performance of "Bad" from the DVD was shown on ITV.
 On May 31, 2012, co-heads of Jackson's estate, John McClain and John Branca, released an official statement regarding the quality concerns.
 It was revealed that, due to poor storage and possible carelessness, dozens of U-matic performance masters (including those from Wembley) could not be located, confirming that Jackson's VHS copy is the only known copy of the concert.

 McClain and Branca also revealed that multiple U-matic masters of other performances from the tour did exist, but were unusable.
 One of the few usable master recordings the Estate possesses from the Bad World Tour was the performance in Yokohama, Japan in 1987.
 However, the Estate opted not to release this, as they considered it to be nothing more than a modified version of the Victory Tour with three extra songs.
 This concert also aired on Japanese television.
 As a result, the Estate stated that a video enhancement lab was hired to restore the VHS copy of Wembley.

 Critical reception

 Critical reception on the concert itself has mostly been positive.
-Chaz Lipp described the concert as "simply incredible from start to finish."
+Chaz Lipp described the concert as "simply incredible from start to finish".
 There has still been a mixed reaction among some fans with regard to the quality of the video.
 Some felt that the original U-matic video elements should have been located before the release was authorized.

-Randall Roberts of the Los Angeles Times criticized the audio mix "It's a solid, if thinly recorded, document that lacks sonic heft.
-The rhythm section sounds a mile away, and lacks the pop of a well-recorded concert".
+Randall Roberts of the Los Angeles Times criticized the audio mix, saying, "It's a solid, if thinly recorded, document that lacks sonic heft.
+The rhythm section sounds a mile away, and lacks the pop of a well-recorded concert."